mborgerson/wiki-export/wiki/BIOS.md

 layout: wiki
 ---

-The BIOS is either a 1MB or 256KB memory which is loaded to the top 16MB of memory (from 0xFF000000).
-There are a couple of things to understand in order for this to make sense.
-First, the 1MB BIOS is actually 256KB of data repeated 4 times.
-So, if you do:
+The **BIOS** (an acronym for **Basic Input/Output System** and also known as the **BIOS ROM** or **Xbox ROM**) is a firmware image that is mapped to the top 16MB of the CPU's physical address space (0xFF000000-0xFFFFFFFF).
+Like the standard [PC BIOS](https://en.wikipedia.org/wiki/BIOS), it is responsible for initializing the Xbox hardware and booting the system.
+Unlike the PC BIOS, however, the Xbox BIOS image also contains the kernel in a compressed and encrypted form.

+On a standard Xbox, the BIOS image is stored on a 1MB non-volatile TSOP ROM chip and connected to the MCPX via the LPC bus.
+The image is actually 256KB, duplicated 4 times to fill the 1MB ROM chip.
+You can verify this by running:

     $ split -n 4 xbox.bin
     $ md5sum xa*